Interactive Activity

 The case study animates the experience of the family represented by this map.

 Laura was born at 27 weeks gestation.
 As is usual in this situation, she spent many months in the neo-natal intensive care unit as her lungs developed and medical professionals monitored her development and health concerns.
 Both of Laura’s mothers interacted with more than 30 health professionals in the hospital before Laura was released to go home.
-Following their time in the hospital, Laura continued to have regular appointments with a paediatrician, pulmonary specialist, and support for gastro-intestinal development.
-When Laura was released from the hospital, the family had a home visit from a Public Health Nurse (PHN) within the first 3 days of going home.
-Through the PHN they connected with Community Care Access Centre (CCAC) in order to get some occupational and physical therapy at home, one day per week.
+Following their time in the hospital, Laura continued to have regular appointments with a paediatrician, pulmonary specialist, and support for gastro- intestinal development.
+Three days after being released from the hospital, the family had a home visit from a Public Health Nurse (PHN).
+Through the PHN they connected with Home and Community Care Support Services (HCCSS) in order to get some occupational and physical therapy at home, one day per week.
 In the first year of being home, Laura was re-admitted to the hospital 3 times, because of ongoing breathing concerns.

-At age 3.75, Laura began attending a pre-school program.
-Because this program had Occupational Therapy, Physical Therapy and Pre-school Speech and Language supports, Laura no longer qualified for services at the Infant Development program.
-The preschool also has a Resource Teacher who works with the Early Childhood Educators in the classroom to ensure that the program is adapted for all children/students.
+Just before she turned 4, Laura began attending a pre-school program.
+Because this program had Occupational Therapy, Physical Therapy and Pre-school Speech and Language supports, Laura no longer qualified for services at the Infant and Child Development program.
+The preschool also has a Resource Consultant who works with the Early Childhood Educators in the classroom to ensure that the program is adapted for all children.

-Now, one of the most important supports for both mothers is Facebook page that they learned about through the infant development program.
+At this point, one of the most important supports for both mothers is a Facebook page that they learned about through the infant and child development program.
 This Facebook page is for parents who have children with disabilities to connect and support each other.
 Now that Laura is 4 years old, both of her mothers are engaged in activism that is based on the knowledge they have gained from their interactions with these institutions.
 They support other families by sharing information and helping them to find services.

 Discussion Questions